 Are NFL Spreads Always The Same?

 In a word, no. NFL point spreads can vary slightly from sportsbook to sportsbook.
-There may be slight differences at the initial release, and betting action and other developments can also impact where the numbers ultimately wind up.
+There may be slight differences at the initial release, and betting action and other developments can also impact where the numbers ultimately wind up before kick-off.

 For the most part, you won’t find massive differences, as NFL betting markets are very active and efficient.
 The spread could move by a half-point or more, while the odds can swing up or down a bit on either side.
 If there’s a spread that’s seriously out of line, sharp sports bettors will jump all over it and bring it back in line.

 Before you place your bets, you should always compare the spreads and odds at several sportsbooks.
+This is called line shopping.
 When you find the spread that you want at the most appealing odds, that’s where you should be placing your bets for that contest.

-NFL point spreads will generally move for one of two reasons: in response to betting action or due to a new development.
+Like most wagers out there, the odds and numbers for NFL point spreads can fluctuate.
+NFL point spreads will generally move for one of two reasons: in response to betting action, or due to a new development.
 Here’s how that can play out in both areas:

 - Betting action